Charles Edward Argent Brinkman

 Charles Brinkman was the son of Charles Eli and Nellie Brinkman, of 14 High St., Rickmansworth.

 At the 1911 census the family was living at 1 Brewery Cottages in the High Street.
 Charles senior worked as a cooper and originated from Watford where he married Nellie in 1897.
 Charles Edward’s birth was registered In Watford district in 1898.
 On 1901 census night he was staying with his maternal grandparents, Henry and Sarah Humphrey, in New Road, Croxley Green.
-Charles’ aunt was working as a paper sorter at Croxley Mills and Charles presumably followed her into employment with Dickinson’s after leaving school.
+Charles’ aunt was working as a paper sorter at Croxley Mill and Charles presumably followed her into employment with Dickinson’s after leaving school.

 Officially recorded as born in Watford and was living in Rickmansworth when he enlisted in Watford.